JeanBaptisteServais/Jojo-detector-/README.md

 I had a lot of fun, most of the time! to work on the image for have the best dataset ever ! possible (<em>it doesn't work, blam the dataset</em>).

+this program is intelligent because it learns by itself and writes itself or this program downloads images on the internet and makes comparaisons..

 ![diagramme](https://user-images.githubusercontent.com/54853371/67506530-7e390b00-f68d-11e9-8085-913d96b38d0e.png)